jaysylvester/citizen/README.md

         sessionLength: 600000
     });

+Objects returned by citizen:

+`app.config`:   Includes the configuration settings you supplied at startup

+`app.helper`:   A function library to make it easier to work with citizen

+`app.patterns`: Controllers, models, and views (both raw and compiled) from your supplied patterns, which you can use instead of `require`

-The only objects citizen returns are its configuration (`app.config`) and helper functions (`app.helper`).
-It also creates a global namespace called `CTZN` that it uses for session storage and other things.
-You should avoid accessing this namespace directly; anything that you might use in your application will be exposed by the server through local scopes.
+`CTZN`:         A global namespace used by citizen for session storage, among other things.

+You should avoid accessing or modifying the `CTZN` namespace directly; anything that you might need in your application will be exposed by the server through local scopes.